Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Conclusions and outlook

 Moreover, we examined the nonequilibrium optical conductivity for the model with $U=10$ and $V=6$, which resides in the CDW phase.
 In this case, we also found an in-gap state after the pump pulse irradiation.
 Additionally, we discovered that the Drude weight becomes finite, suggesting the metallization of the system.
 The origin of this in-gap state can be understood from the single-particle excitation spectra.

+It would also be interesting to explore nonequilibrium physics close to SDW-CDW phase boundaries, although this paper focused on pump-probe spectroscopy deep in the SDW and CDW phases.
+For instance, the time-resolved single-particle spectral function has been studied around these phase boundaries by means of the exact-diagonalization technique \cite{Shao2020PRB}.
+Furthermore, a recent study indicates peculiar optical responses in high-harmonic generation near the phase boundary \cite{Shao2022PRL}.
+The issue with performing iTEBD simulations near the quantum phase transition point is the increasing bond dimensions required.
+It is thus highly desirable to improve the accuracy of numerical techniques and simultaneously reduce the computational time.

 Lastly, we address the correspondence between our theoretical findings and experimental observations.
 The 1D Mott insulator ET-F$_2$TCNQ is well described by the 1DEHM with interaction parameters $U=10$ and $V=3$ \cite{Yamaguchi2021PRB}.
-In fact, the emergence of the in-gap state in the optical conductivity after the pump pulse irradiation has been observed.
-Thus, the single-particle excitation spectra obtained in this study are also expected to be observed in this material by TARPES.
+In fact, the emergence of the in-gap state in optical conductivity after pump pulse irradiation has been observed.
+If TARPES becomes feasible in this material, we expect that the single-particle excitation spectra obtained in this paper would also be observable.
 Another approach to realizing our results is by employing a cold atomic system \cite{Bohrdt2018PRB}.
 With an artificial gauge field mimicking the pump pulse, the observation of single-particle excitation spectra may be feasible.
 It is worth emphasizing that our calculations, performed on an infinite system, allow for a direct comparison of the spectra observed in future experiments with our results.

-In this study, our focus was on nonequilibrium optical conductivity and single-particle excitation spectra.
+In this paper, our focus was on nonequilibrium optical conductivity and single-particle excitation spectra.
 Recently, time-resolved resonant inelastic x-ray scattering (RIXS) spectra have become observable through pump-probe spectroscopy \cite{Cao2019PTRSA, Mitrano2020CP, Gelmukhanov2021RMP}.
 RIXS allows us to examine the dynamical correlations of charge and spin, including their momentum dependence, thereby enabling us to obtain more detailed information on strongly correlated materials.
-We anticipate further developments in theoretical studies of pump-probe spectroscopy using iMPS in the future.
+We anticipate further developments in theoretical studies of pump-probe spectroscopy using tensor-network algorithms in the future.